appscode/blog/content/post/kubedb-v2024.9.30/index.md

 ## Memcached

-In this release added configurable Alerting support for KubeDB Memcached.
+This release added configurable alerting support for KubeDB Memcached.
 Users can configure Alertmanager to receive notifications when a metric of Memcached exceeds a given threshold.
 Also added an Alert dashboard to enhance the monitoring feature for KubeDB-managed Memcached by integrating Grafana dashboard.
 This dashboard provides users a visual representation of certain metrics exceeding predefined thresholds and makes it easier to identify and address issues promptly.
-To learn more, have a look here.
+To learn more, have a look [here](https://github.com/ops-center/alerts/tree/master/charts/memcached-alerts).
 Here’s a preview of the Alert dashboard for Memcached:

 ![Memcached Alerts](Memcached-alerts.png)